 As a business, you want these features for your development to lower your time to market and receive a lot of audience feedback.
 These factors increase a startup's probability of success and validate existing ideas.

 RoR shows us how rapid software development can be and, in the process, cut down development costs and improve the user feedback cycle.

 Speed plays a crucial role in software development, as it impacts the time-to-market, cost, customer satisfaction, and overall agility of businesses in responding to changing market demands and customer needs.

-According to FastCompany, software development is an expensive part of a startup journey which doesn’t have an end.
-Environmental risk, such as law changes and third-party dependency updates mean that there is some extra work for developers.
-The time span from the first noticeable change to production delivery should be as short as possible.
+In particular, software development can be an expensive part of a startup journey and the period from the first noticeable change to production delivery should be as short as possible.

 Ruby on Rails is a frequent choice to build prototypes or create the MVP version of a product.
 There are many factors which make web development in Rails fast: